yuda-ayuda/smart-farm-digital-twin/README.md

     * **Username:** `esp32`
     * **Password:** `farm`
     * **ACLs:** `RW #` (This creates a "Read/Write All" permission).
+---
+## 🏢 Phase 4: Setting up the Post Office (Ignition Gateway)

+### 1. Create a Custom Namespace (The "Topic Catcher")
+* In your Ignition Gateway, go to Settings > MQTT Engine.
+* Click the Namespaces tab, then the Custom sub-tab.
+* Click Create new Custom Namespace...
+* Name: Call it SmartFarm.
+* Subscription Topic: Type farm/# (This tells Ignition to listen to every message that starts with the word "farm").
+* Click Save Changes.

 ### The Master Sketch
 Copy the code below into a new Arduino file.
 You must edit the top 3 lines to match your home network.